 The Academy for American and International Law

 The Institute's premier annual event is the Academy of American and International Law.
-Since 1963, this multi-week program has attracted participants from 120 countries.
-Among its alumni are many who have gone on to serve as heads of state, on national supreme courts, as ministers of justice and attorneys general, and as general counsel to major corporations.
+Since 1963, this multi-week program has attracted more than 3,100 participants from 120 countries.
+Among its alumni are many who have gone on to serve in key government positions (e.g. Prime Minster of Peru and President of the General Assembly of The United Nations), on national supreme courts, as ministers of justice and attorneys general, and as general counsel to major corporations.
 Through a rigorous classroom and extracurricular schedule, the Academy offers participants the opportunity to forge international relationships that last a lifetime.
-The 2012 Academy had 68 participants from 30 countries.

 Symposium on Global Markets

 This annual forum is for experienced lawyers, business leaders and government officials and explores current legal issues vital to international business.
 Begun more than forty years ago, the Symposium has reached thousands of professionals around the world, facilitating understanding about the complex laws and political realities that influence international business relationships.
 Recent Symposia have focused on the relationship between in-house and outside counsel; international mergers and acquisitions; and doing business in difficult economic times.

 The Institute also hosts programs on corporate compliance, and other international legal issues.
 In February 2017, it will hold a conference on Mexico-U.S. issues in Queretero, Mexico.